Skip to content

 Installation and Setup

-After installing EnvSeal using pip in your Python environment (venv, conda, or global), you can use EnvSeal simply like any other command in the terminal.
-If you installed it in a virtual environment, make sure that environment is activated before running EnvSeal commands.
+After installing EnvSeal via pip, you can use it as a standard command-line tool.
+If you installed it in a virtual environment, ensure the environment is activated before running EnvSeal commands.

 Quick Start

-Run this command to store your passphrase in the keyring:
+Store your passphrase securely in the system keyring:

 envseal store-passphrase "your-passphrase" --app-name "my-app" --key-alias "my-key"